esp/esp-js/ReadMe.md

 # Basic usage

+## Object Registration
-You can register an object using one of two methods:
+You can register an object using one of three methods:

 * `container.register(identifier, Item)`.